Mjz86/c_colon/mcc.md

 1. `abi+(t/abi_t)`:

-adds the hash as a sult to the abi hash of the apllied expression.
+adds the hash as a sult to the ABI hash of the apllied expression.

 2. `abi=(t/abi_t)`:

-sets the has as the abi hash of the apllied expression.
+sets the has as the ABI hash of the apllied expression.

 3. `abiof(type/id)`:

-gets the abi hash off the inner expression.
+gets the ABI hash off the inner expression.

-- the abi hash of a type:
+- the ABI hash of a type:

 1. is based on its definition and declaration order.

 2. name mangle of expressions

-3. abi hash of sub expressions.
+3. ABI hash of sub expressions.

-4. non static member abi hash and dclaration order
+4. non static member ABI hash and dclaration order

-5. virtual function abi hash and declaration order
+5. virtual function ABI hash and declaration order

-6. virtual bases abi hash and declaration order
+6. virtual bases ABI hash and declaration order

-7. bases abi hash and dclaration order
+7. bases ABI hash and dclaration order

-8. abi+(...) es abi hash and dclaration order
+8. abi+(...) es ABI hash and dclaration order

 9. qualifiers of a type , but order independant

 10. throw-value  and promise-type and input and output of async/sync functions of the context

-11. the abi version number ( any changes to the abi scheme in the standard will alter this number)
+11. the ABI version number ( any changes to the ABI scheme in the standard will alter this number)

 12. diffrent triviality properties of a type.